vishal8991/Find_Missing_One/README.md

-$ How to run the application
+$ How to run the application,
-Download or clone the project
+Download or clone the project.
 Go to Folder as
 		~\bin\Debug\netcoreapp3.1
 		& run Blanknetapp.exe